A really simple dress -- just straps and a clasp :]

 - gemma.coralie favorited Simple Dress 03 Mar 21:33

 - Debi added Simple Dress to Dress Ideas 27 Oct 21:12

-- Kammy entered Simple Dress to Darby Smart 03 Sep 01:41
+- Kammy entered their project Simple Dress to Darby Smart 03 Sep 01:41

 - Ana Maria A. favorited Simple Dress 14 Jun 12:30